-23) Establish a framework for measuring embodied carbon for both whole building and specific building materials.
+- 23. Establish a framework for measuring embodied carbon for both whole building and specific building materials.
 A consistent reporting framework should be set for measuring and disclosing the amount of embodied carbon in building materials.
-Developing a framework would create consistent and comparable information that can be used in the development of a carbon intensity standard (CIS), which would then set limits and reduction standards for embodied carbon of building materials.
+Developing a framework would create consistent and comparable information that can be used in the development of a carbon intensity standard, which would then set limits and reduction standards for embodied carbon of building materials.
 The implications are significant due to the high proportion of building GHG emissions attributed to the embodied carbon of building materials.
-One material, concrete, is the second most used substance in the world and cement (concrete binder), alone, accounts for 5 percent to 6 percent of global GHG emissions.
+One material, concrete, is the second most used substance in the world and cement (concrete binder), alone, accounts for 5 to 6 percent of global GHG emissions.
 Less carbon-intensive alternatives to cement, like fly ash and slag, can significantly reduce the amount of emissions released in the production of concrete.
 These alternative materials are already widely available on the market.
-Additionally, due to market demand, manufacturers of all types of building materials are providing Environmental Product Declarations (EPDs) making the environmental impacts of their products transparent.
-EPDs enable building design and construction teams to select less carbon intensive building materials and draw down the embodied carbon intensity of their products.

-- 24) Codify the new appliance energy efficiency standards developed by ODOE.
+Additionally, due to market demand, manufacturers of all types of building materials are providing Environmental Product Declarations making the environmental impacts of their products transparent.
+EPDs enable building design and construction teams to select less carbon-intensive building materials and draw down the embodied carbon intensity of their products. - 24.
+Codify the new appliance energy efficiency standards developed by ODOE.
 In August 2020, as directed in EO 20-04, ODOE submitted final rules for appliance energy efficiency standards.
 Notably, these include the requirement that all electric water heaters manufactured on or after January 1, 2022 and sold in Oregon include a common communication port to enable grid-connectivity.
-Grid-connected devices-such as water heaters, that customers can voluntarily enroll into demand response programs-are critical tools that will help achieve Oregon's GHG reduction targets because they promote smarter energy use and support integrating variable renewable resources onto the electric system.
+Grid-connected devices-such as water heaters, that customers can voluntarily enroll into demand response programs-are critical tools that will help achieve Oregon's GHG reduction targets because they promote smarter energy use and support integrating renewable resources onto the energy system.
 The Oregon State Legislature should pass legislation putting the new appliance energy efficiency standards in statute in the 2021 Legislative Assembly.
-The Legislature and the ODOE should continue to update appliance standards and building codes to maximize energy efficiency and reduce GHG emissions. - 25) Mandate that 100 percent of the state's electricity comes from carbon neutral energy sources by 2045 or 2050.
-There is growing interest in transforming electrical generation to be 100 percent emissions free.
-Since 2018, California, Colorado, Maine, Nevada, New Mexico, New York, Puerto Rico, and Washington legislatures have all passed bills aimed at making their state's electricity sector carbon free by 2045-2050.
-A 100 percent clean electricity grid can help build a clean energy system through electrification of end-use demand (e.g., heating and transportation), and producing fuels from electricity like hydrogen and synthetic natural gas.
+The Legislature and ODOE should continue to update appliance standards and building codes to maximize energy efficiency and reduce GHG emissions. - 25.
+Mandate that 100 percent of the state's electricity come from clean (zero emitting) energy sources by 2040.
+There is growing interest in transforming electrical generation to be from 100 percent zero-carbon dioxide emitting sources of energy.
+Since 2018, California, Colorado, Maine, Nevada, New Mexico, New York, Puerto Rico, and Washington legislatures have all passed bills aimed at making their state's electricity sector carbon free by 2045-2050,67 and the incoming Biden administration has identified 2035 as its target for eliminating emissions from the electric sector.
+Setting Oregon's sights on a 100 percent zero-carbon goal for 2040 provides the right level of long-term ambition.
+A 100 percent clean electricity grid can help build a clean energy system that could include producing fuels from electricity like hydrogen and synthetic natural gas.

-Achieving 100 percent carbon free or an ambitious carbon neutral goal will require a strong eye toward maintaining resource adequacy, reliability, and affordability.
-Diverse strategies that include continuing energy efficiency; increased deployment of clean electricity generation, storage, and transmission infrastructure; market reforms, and significant investment in emerging technologies like carbon capture and sequestration for natural gas-powered facilities, long term storage, and zero carbon fuels such as renewable hydrogen.
+Achieving 100 percent carbon free or an ambitious carbon neutral goal will require a strong eye toward maintaining resource adequacy and reliability and diverse strategies that include continuing energy efficiency improvements; increased deployment of clean electricity generation, storage, and transmission infrastructure; market reforms, and potentially investment in emerging technologies like carbon capture and sequestration for natural gas-powered facilities.